jie123108/TestGit/README.md

 **context:** *http, server, location, location if*

-Statistics definition format, use the `request_stats off;` can close a http, server, under the statistical location.
+Statistics definition format, use the `request_stats off;` can close a statistic under the http, server, location.
 * Stats-name is the name of the statistics (category), according to the function arbitrarily defined, in the back of the query command, you can specify the stats-name query specified statistical type.
 * Stats-key definition of statistical key. key can be used in a variety of variables, and a string, so that different requests will be recorded separately.
-[Supported variable] (#variables) one lists all the supported variables. ** Note: Do not use too randomized variables as key, this will cause each request has a statistical information, which take up a lot of shared memory space **
+[Supported variable] (#variables) one lists all the supported variables. **Note: Do not use too randomized variables as key, this will cause each request has a statistical information, which take up a lot of shared memory space**

 #### Statistics by host
 ```nginx